annieliug/Bike-Share-Demand/README.md

 Temp and atemp whilst not a perfect correlation with bike rental counts, there certainly is a relatively strong relationship.

 Therefore, we generalize that season, weather conditions and temp/atemp can influence rental count.

+After trialing various models, model 27 is a very good predictor.
+Our models passed all the validation tests.
+Thus, it is clear that by applying the 11 independent variables, our model can forecast bike rentals.
+However, our model only has an R2 value of 64%, implying that there are approximately 36% unknown factors influencing bike rentals.
+This can be further improved by using other regression techniques and other types of data.

 Our generalizations have good grounding based off the 2011-2012 data, therefore can aid to enabling CTS to make better informed forecasting and decisions.
 We have used data that had no duplicates and null or missing values and little outliers, so our data can be relied upon.